-1 Constitution of WHO, Article 35.
+^{17.} Constitution of WHO, Article 35.

-5.4 Use of National Talent and Expertise.
-In accordance with the overall regional programme budget policy, increasing attention is being paid to the engagement of national health personnel, national experts, and national institutions in WHO's work in the country concerned through suitable contractual arrangements.
+5.4.
+In accordance with the overall regional programme Use of national budget policy, increasing attention is being paid to the talent and engagement of national health personnel, national expertise experts, and national institutions in WHO's work in the concerned suitable contractual country through arrangements.
 The conditions for such service and remuneration are worked out between WHO and the country.
 As a normal rule, the payment of salary subsidies to national staff already employed by their own governments is discouraged in the Region.
 Rosters are kept of experts from both international and national sources who can be brought in to provide expert advice and perform specific work in support of Member States of the Region.
 Nationals working with WHO in one country may, in turn, be qualified for work in support of another country in the Region, where this is acceptable to both countries concerned.

-5.5 Competence, Qualities and Duties of WHO Staff.
-The policy of wide scope, joint collaboration between WHO and the Member States, as well as the practice of identifying and using specific technical expertise on a short-term basis, have implications for the types, numbers and deployment of WHO staff, and their related competence, qualities and duties at country and regional levels.
+5.5.
+The policy of wide-scope joint collaboration between Competence, WHO and the Member States, as well as the practice of qualities and identifying and using specific technical expertise on a duties of WHO short-term basis, have implications for the types, staff numbers and deployment of WHO staff, and their related competence, qualities and duties at country and regional levels.
 WHO staff must have a full and proper understanding of WHO's policies and practices relevant to their work.
 WHO staff have to be able to function as a team, in close cooperation with health leaders, other officials, technical experts, health managers and health providers in the countries of the Region.
 Local language requirements are often important.
-WHO staff, although specifically trained in one or more disciplines, must become versatile, multi-valent "health generalists."
-WHO staff increasingly must be able to advise on health policy development, health advocacy, programming and management, evaluation, dialogue and transmission of information and have experience covering a wide range of technical programme areas.
+WHO staff, although specifically trained in one or more disciplines, must become versatile, multivalent "health generalists". staff must increasingly be able to advise on health policy development, health advocacy, programming and management, evaluation, dialogue and transmission of information, and have experience covering a wide range of technical programme areas.
 Regional Office staff must not attempt to deliver "vertical programmes", but must develop integrated approaches.
-They must allot their time in accordance with the countries' needs as defined through the country support mechanisms and processes outlined in Section 4 above.
+They must allot their time in accordance with the countries' needs as defined through the country support mechanisms and processes outlined in §4 above.

-5.6 Accountability of WHO Staff.
-All WHO staff are accountable for their work to the Regional Director, and through him to the Member States.
+5.6.
+All WHO staff are accountable for their work to the Accountability of Regional Director, and through him to the Member States.